meltcloud/terraform-provider-meltcloud/docs/data-sources/ip_pool.md

 page_title: "meltcloud_ip_pool Data Source - meltcloud"
 subcategory: ""
 description: |-
-  An IP Pool https://docs.meltcloud.io/concepts/networking hands out addresses from a CIDR.
-A Subnet with addressing ipam draws from one.
+  An IP Pool https://docs.meltcloud.io/concepts/networking/dhcp-and-ipam holds a CIDR and the ranges inside it that addresses may come from.
+A Subnet with addressing ipam takes its addresses from one.
 ---

 # meltcloud_ip_pool (Data Source)

-An [IP Pool](https://docs.meltcloud.io/concepts/networking) hands out addresses from a CIDR.
-A Subnet with addressing `ipam` draws from one.
+An [IP Pool](https://docs.meltcloud.io/concepts/networking/dhcp-and-ipam) holds a CIDR and the ranges inside it that addresses may come from.
+A Subnet with addressing `ipam` takes its addresses from one.